Learndash Adaptive Learning Pro - Overview

 - Enter a title and add a description for the new course level.

-- Under the Course Level Options Set a valid quiz grade results percentage range.
-Remember that the students obtaining grades within this range in the prerequisite course will be categorized into this level.
+- Under Course, Level Options Set a valid quiz grade results percentage range.
+Remember that the students obtaining grades within this range in

 Assign Course Level to a Child Course:

 To assign a course level to a child course, you have to follow these steps:

 - Create a prerequisite course you will use for student-level screening, also known as a parent course (i.e., Course 1)